 But it was politics that made Thomas, tick, especially the left-wing variety.
 This made him a ‘thorn-in-the-flesh’ of not only opposition parties like the conservatives but his own Labour party as well.
 He was uncompromising as well as outspoken and had strong principles and was never afraid to express his opinions.

 But his political life was somewhat of a roller-coaster.
 His first venture into public office was in the 1970 Kenilworth Urban District Council (KUDC) election when he was elected in the St John’s ward with 521 votes.
 He then stood in the first ever Warwick District Council (WDC) elections in 1973 but fell short in the combined Abbey & Borrowell ward, finishing 7th out of 10 candidates with only 283 votes.
-He also contested the County Council elections in 1970 and 1973 but was unsuccessful on both occasions.
+He also contested the Warwickshire County Council elections in 1970 and 1973, but was unsuccessful on both occasions.

-Resignation From KUDC – 1974
+Resignation From KUDC

-He remained on the KUDC until 1974, but he resigned his seat when all the councillors were automatically transferred to the new Town Council.
+He remained on the KUDC until 1974, but resigned his seat when all the councillors were automatically transferred to the new Town Council.
 He believed that a poll should have taken place.

-But that same year he was nominated by the Labour Party to stand in the February general election in the Selly Oak constituency, traditionally a Tory seat but it was marginal.
+But that same year he was nominated by the Labour Party to stand in the February general election in the Selly Oak constituency, traditionally a Tory seat, but it was marginal.
 He fell short by 2,882 votes to Tory incumbent Harold Gurden.
-But when another general election was called in October of the same year, he again went head to head with Gurden but this time he was triumphant winning by just 326 votes, due to a 3% swing.
+But when another general election was called in October of the same year, he again went head to head with Gurden, but this time he was triumphant winning by just 326 votes, due to a 3% swing.
 So his dream had come true, he was now a Member of Parliament on the back-benchs in the Wilson government.
 His voice would be heard on numerous occasions in the chamber, but he was somewhat surprised at the ‘cat-calling’ abuse that he found there.

-Health and Family Issues – 1977
+Health and Family Issues

 But it was in 1977, that he attracted most publicity.
 Whilst recovering from a heart attack after being on the danger-list in the Coronary Unit of Warwick Hospital, he announced he had left his wife for another woman.
 But, after recovering and moving to London, he suffered a relapse and was admitted to hospital.